Berry Bees (TV series): Episodes

+The Berry Bees and their dog Fluffy help foil Aaron's plans to steal Tricksy, a dog trained to perform several elaborate tricks.

 Broadcast

 Berry Bees first premiered on 9Go! in Australia on 5 October 2019.
 By the 7th episode, premieres suddenly moved from Saturdays to Sundays starting 27 October.
 In Italy, the series premiered on Rai Gulp on 16 December with episodes 2 and 10.
 Since two segments are combined into one in the Australian broadcast of the series, the cold open in every second episode that airs is cut, but is retained in the Italian broadcast due to the segments being separately aired.

 Awards

 On 12 July 2019, the episode "Hypnotic Hair Don't Care" was nominated in the 52nd Annual AWGIE Awards in the "Animation" category, with writer Joel Slack-Smith as a recipient, before the series premiered in Australia.
 It lost to an episode of Beat Bugs.